 The Community Food Distribution Project makes food available five days per week.

-Food is available at all locations to area residents, even if they did not need help accessing food in the past.
+Food is available to area residents even if they have not needed help accessing food in the past.

-Bags will be distributed to clients directly outside the school cafeteria and volunteers will assist with loading into your car.
+Bags will be distributed to clients directly outside the Northampton Survival Center and volunteers will assist with loading into your car.

 Bags will include shelf-stable pantry items and fresh produce, in large part purchased from local farms.
-Dairy, meat, fish, and fresh eggs will be included as available.
 Bags are sized according to household size and are generally enough food for one week.

-The service area for on-site food distribution at the Jackson Street School includes the following towns: Chesterfield, Cummington, Easthampton, Florence, Goshen, Hadley, Hatfield, Haydenville, Huntington, Leeds, Middlefield, Northampton, Plainfield, South Hadley, Southampton, Westhampton, Williamsburg and Worthington.
+The service area for on-site food distribution at the Northampton Survival Center includes the following towns: Chesterfield, Cummington, Easthampton, Florence, Goshen, Hadley, Hatfield, Haydenville, Huntington, Leeds, Middlefield, Northampton, Plainfield, South Hadley, Southampton, Westhampton, Williamsburg and Worthington.
 If you live outside of these towns and need help, get in touch with us and we will connect you.

 In March 2020, in response to the needs of the community during the COVID-19 pandemic, Grow Food Northampton and Northampton Survival Center partnered with other local organizations such as Community Action Pioneer Valley, the Northampton Housing Authority, the Food Bank of Western Massachusetts, the City of Northampton, and Northampton Public Schools to swiftly launch the Community Food Distribution Project (CFDP).
 The CFDP ensures that members of our community who are experiencing increasing food insecurity in the pandemic have access to nutritious food on a weekly basis.

 Grow Food Northampton’s role in the project is unique: we are purchasing fresh produce, winter-storage crops, and other farm products from local farmers to keep them afloat during this time.
-This local produce serves as a staple in all of the food packages that are being distributed and delivered throughout the community.
+This local produce serves as a staple in all of the food packages, along with other food items from the Northampton Survival Center, that are being distributed and delivered throughout the community.
 We are proud to have constructed this just and sustainable food system in Northampton; we are keeping our local farmers whole while feeding members of our community!